Frequency-Domain Characterization of Load Demand from Electrified Highways: Tests Using the SUMO Simulator

-\emph{Free-flowing traffic conditions.} With our first test using SUMO, we wanted to test whether \emph{S4)} can explain the spectrum of the DWPT load under light traffic.
-To this end, we simulated a mean arrival rate of $\lambda_a = 0.21$~EV/s.
+\emph{Free-flowing traffic conditions.} With our first test using SUMO, we wanted to test whether \emph{S$_4$} can explain the spectrum of the DWPT load under light traffic. {Additionally, we demonstrate the spreading of the spectra due to EVs moving with time-varying speeds as highlighted in $\emph{S$_5$}$.} To this end, we simulated a mean arrival rate of $\lambda_a = 0.21$~EV/s.
 The desired EV speeds $v_n^d$ were drawn from a truncated Gaussian distribution with mean $\mu_v =24.56$~m/s, standard deviation $\sigma_v = 2.45$~m/s ($5.5$~mph), while the lower and upper cutoff speeds were set to $20.11$~m/s ($45$~mph) and $29.05$~m/s ($65$~mph), respectively.
 We simulated traffic for over 40~min, and then randomly selected 1-min intervals as $\hat{p}(t)$.
-The total number of EVs driving on the ER segment remained relatively constant at $N = 49$~EVs across all 1-min intervals; see Remark~\ref{re:EVnumber}.
+The total number of EVs driving on the ER segment remained relatively constant at $N = 49$~EVs {with a maximum variation of $7\%$} across all 1-min intervals; see Remark~\ref{re:EVnumber}.
 Figure~\ref{fig:sumo_psd} depicts the periodograms obtained over 6 Monte Carlo runs.
 The DC component is $6.8$~MW, the power contained around the first harmonic is $613.70$~kW.
 THC in the range of 6--7\% was observed for different $\hat{p}(t)$ segments.

-Overall, the key features of the spectra in Fig.~\ref{fig:sumo_psd} agree with the analysis under \emph{S4)}.
+Because vehicles move under free-flow traffic conditions, their actual speeds are close to their respective desired speeds $v_n^d$.
+Therefore, for all 1-min realizations $\hat{p}(t)$, EV instantaneous speeds can roughly be described by the aforementioned Gaussian distribution.
+Because EV average speeds $\bar{v}_n$ are close to $v_n^d$, the spectrum contains main lobes at frequencies $\mu_v/D$.
+Additional sidelobes appear as EVs move with time-varying speeds as postulated in \emph{S$_5$}.
+Overall, the key features of the spectra in Fig.~\ref{fig:sumo_psd} agree with the analysis under \emph{S$_4$} and \emph{S$_5$}.

+The next test studies how the signal duration $T_p$ affects the periodogram $\hat{S}_p(\omega)$.
+As explained earlier, the periodogram is expected to converge to the PSD when the signal $\hat{p}(t)$ is of infinite duration.
+To that end, we compare the frequency content of the power drawn by EVs under free-flowing traffic conditions by evaluating the PSD of DWPT loads of different time resolution (See Fig.~\ref{fig:windowing}).
+We observe that increasing the signal duration leads to sharper peaks.
+This is because a longer time duration enhances frequency resolution.

+We also computed the spectrogram of the DWPT load to study how its frequency content varies with time.
+As pointed out in Fig.~\ref{fig:spectro_freeflow} under free-flowing traffic conditions, any $1$-min realization of the DWPT load would yield a similar spectrum and THC, as all EVs maintain their speeds across time.